-Kendall Spencer is a third year law student at Georgetown University Law School where he was a Technology Law Scholar.
+Kendall Spencer is a recent graduate of Georgetown University Law School where he was a Technology Law Scholar.
 As a legal professional he focuses on the changing digital landscape brought on by technology, and complex litigation matters within the world of sports.
-In addition to attending law school, he is training to compete in the 2020 Olympic Trials as a long-jumper with hopes of making the 2020 US Olympic team.
+In addition to attending law school, he is training to compete in the 2021 Olympic Trials as a long-jumper with hopes of making the 2021 US Olympic team.

 Since then, he’s spoken to a variety of audiences on the intricacies of college athletics as they relate to student-athletes and the greater model of higher education.
 During his tenure, he helped National SAAC conduct the most comprehensive survey to date of current student-athletes on their overall experience in college.
 Spencer is a frequent speaker on college sports issues.
 Spencer was one of five experts to give testimony about name, image and likeness issues at the Senate Commerce Meeting on February 11, 2020.
 He gave a TED talk on “What we can learn from college athletes” on January 31, 2018 and continues to provide counsel for universities and leaders within the sports industry.

 After law school, Spencer will use the lessons learned in college sports to serve the community through advocacy and build his legal career through technology, sports and policy.
 Spencer earned his bachelor’s degree in Psychology with minors in Business and Sociology from the University of New Mexico.